rozwalak/Ancient_gut_phages/README.md

 ### Introduction
 This repository is a guide for analyses from publication about de novo assembly of ancient phage genomes.

-### Downloading, preprocessing and assembly
+### Downloading, preprocessing, assembly and authentication
-We prepared snakemake pipeline (snake-download-preprocessing-assembly) to:
+We prepared snakemake pipeline (snake-download-preprocessing-assembly-authentication) to:
 - downloading 72 Illumina metagenomic libraries of palaeofeces and human gut content samples (see: supplementary table S1)
-- trimming paired-end reads using Cutadapt (v.4.1)
+- trimming paired-end reads using [Cutadapt](https://github.com/marcelm/cutadapt) (v.4.1)
-- filtering out human DNA using KneadData (v.0.12.0)
+- filtering out human DNA using [KneadData](https://github.com/biobakery/kneaddata) (v.0.12.0)
-- quality control in FastQC before and after each step
-- assembly reads from samples into contigs using Metaspades (v.3.15.5)
+- assembly reads from samples into contigs using [Metaspades](https://github.com/ablab/spades) (v.3.15.5)
+- filtering out contigs shorter than 4kb and with coverage <20 using custom python script
+- mapping filtered reads to contigs using [Bowtie2](https://github.com/BenLangmead/bowtie2) (v.2.4.4)
+- sorting and indexing with [SAMtools](https://github.com/samtools/samtools) (v.1.14)
+- authenticating ancient contigs using [Pydamage](https://github.com/maxibor/pydamage) (v.0.70)
+- quality control in FastQC before and after downloading, Cutadapt, KneadData

 Metadata in suplementary table S1 is coming from [AncientMetagenomeDir](https://github.com/SPAAM-community/AncientMetagenomeDir), a community curated resource of lists of all published shotgun-sequenced ancient metagenomes.